What's in Bloom Archives - SummerWhat's in Bloom Archives

 The blooms are excellent for cutting - just float them in a bowl of water for a lovely table centerpiece.
 It is best planted in light (not deep) shade, such as that provided by high canopies of tree branches.

-You can view this beauty throughout the garden.
+You can view this beauty on an arch in the Fountain Garden.
+(2016)

-Who doesn't enjoy a bed full of colorful daylillies.
+Who doesn't enjoy a bed full of colorful daylilies.

 No investment in perennials pays off like one in daylilies: foliage that looks great all season, flowers in a rainbow of colors, no special care and now, many that reward you with both a spring and fall season of bloom.
 "Reblooming Daylilies" are just what they claim.
 Most have a big bloom during regular daylily season in late spring, and then bloom off and on for the rest of the season, usually with a burst of bloom before fall.